CTWaldock/budget-management-system/README.md

 ## Demo

 You can see a demo of this project [here](https://budget-management-system.herokuapp.com/) hosted via Heroku.
-An example account is included -- just fill in the placeholder text at the login page.
+An example account is included -- just log in.

 ## Contributing